Document Automation

 Distribution & Display

-Fluvial is a data platform, not a publishing system.
-Documents in Fluvial are structured data—not presentation formats like PDF or web pages.
+RiskNodes is a data platform, not a publishing system.
+Documents in RiskNodes are structured data—not presentation formats like PDF or web pages.
 This architectural choice gives you complete control over how information is displayed and distributed.

 Why Data-First?